Are Large Language Models Robust Coreference Resolvers?: CoNLL-2012 Experiments

-Second, \instructgpt{} struggles with zero-shot mention detection, performing much worse than \dcoref{}, which was also developed on the OntoNotes dataset (Table \ref{tab:mention-detection-detailed}).
+\paragraph{\instructgpt{} struggles with generating candidate mentions.} Table \ref{tab:mention-detection-detailed} shows that \instructgpt{} performs much worse than \dcoref{}.
 Further analysis by mention types shows it particularly struggles to recall nominal mentions.
 A qualitative example in Table \ref{tab:qualitative} demonstrates that while \instructgpt{} was able to recover a considerable portion of named entities and pronouns, it also made numerous errors, including span errors, extra entities, and missing mentions \cite{kummerfeld-klein-2013-error}.

 Given that what constitutes a mention can depend heavily on the annotation guidelines of specific datasets and domains, it may be challenging to ask a MD system to predict mentions without any labeled examples.
-Since Mention Detection plays a crucial role in coreference resolution \cite{wu-gardner-2021-understanding} as well as its generalizability to different domains, it appears that high-quality mention detection is a pre-requisite for zero-shot coreference resolution.
+Since Mention Detection plays a crucial role in coreference resolution \cite{wu-gardner-2021-understanding} as well as its generalizability to different domains, a high-quality mention detection appears to be a pre-requisite for prompt-based coreference resolution.
 Fortunately, however, mention annotation has been shown to be much less costly than annotating full coreference chains \cite{gandhi2022mentions}.